manzurahmed/react-native/README.md

 npm install -g react-native-cli
 ```

-Navigate to "d:\xampp\htdocs" folder and create a new folder, "reactnative" and change my folder to it.
+Navigate to "d:\xampp\htdocs" folder and create a new folder, "reactnative" and change to the folder.

 ```
 mkdir reactnative